 We implement a simple method for person detection that proves to be reasonably effective for our dataset.
 We extract moving regions from the videos using the OpenCV implementation of the standard Gaussian Mixture Model (GMM) [35].
 Moving regions with area less than a threshold (500 pixels in our experiments) are deemed unreliable and therefore ignored.
 In the training set we manually label the output of the detection process from the set of possible actions, which includes the "unknown" action to label the false positives.
-At test time, we detect people using the same process, extract their features, and then recognize their actions.
+At test time, we detect people using the same process, extract their features and then recognize their actions.

 In our surveillance dataset, widely used features such as optical flow or HOG [36] are typically not reliable due to low video quality.
-Instead, we use the Local Spatiotemporal (LST) descriptor [37], which has been shown to be reliable for low spatial and temporal resolution videos.
-The feature descriptor is computed as follows: We first divide the bounding box of a detected person into N blocks.
-In the experiments, we use a 10×10 grid to obtain 100 blocks for each detection.
+Instead, we use the local spatiotemporal (LST) descriptor [37], which has been shown to be reliable for low spatial and temporal resolution videos.
+The feature descriptor is computed as follows.
+We first divide the bounding box of a detected person into N blocks.
+In the experiments we use a 10×10 grid to obtain 100 blocks for each detection.
 Foreground pixels are detected using background subtraction.
 Each foreground pixel is classified as either static or moving by frame differencing.
-Each block is represented as a vector composed of two components: $\mathbf{u} = [u_1, \dots, u_t, \dots, u{\tau}]$ and
+Each block is represented as a vector composed of two components: $\mathbf{u} = [u_1, \ldots, u_t, \ldots, u\tau]$ and $\mathbf{v} = [v_1, \ldots, v_t, \ldots, v\tau]$, where u_t and v_t are the percentage of static and moving foreground pixels at time t respectively. τ is the temporal extent used to represent each moving person, which has been set to 5 frames in our experiments.